yashinlin/Technical_writing_samples/README.md

 ### Technical writing samples

 1) **Angola Health For All Performance Evaluation**, 2019.
-I led a team of consultants to evaluate this Angolan health project, and I also prepared the HIV/AIDS and family planning sections.
+I led a team of consultants to evaluate this Angolan health project, and I also evaluated the HIV/AIDS and family planning divisions of the project.
 Due to the typically short timeframe budgeted for USAID performance evaluations, they tend to make heavy use of triangulation of qualitative data,  making use of quantitative data where available.

 2) **Aflateen Impact Evaluation Baseline Report**, 2013.
 This is a baseline study for an impact evaluation that I designed for Mercy Corps/Tajikistan.
 USAID impact evaluations use experimental or quasi-experimental designs, and this evaluation employed a pretest-posttest control group design.